As Jesus Christ came preaching the gospel of the Kingdom of God, He said that this Kingdom is “at hand” (Mark 1:15). What did He mean by this?

 This prophecy indicated that the saints and this kingdom would be eternal, but there were few details about how people could enter this Kingdom.

 In order to become a member of this Kingdom, one’s human body must be changed to a “spiritual body” (verse 44).
 As Paul put it, “This corruptible must put on incorruption, and this mortal must put on immortality” (verse 53).
 The Kingdom of God will include faithful followers of Christ who have been changed into spirit.

-Now that we have the basics regarding what the Kingdom of God is, let’s consider a few passages that are often misunderstood.
+Now that we have the basics regarding what the Kingdom of God is and what God expects of us in preparing for it, let’s consider a few passages that are often misunderstood.

 One day when Jesus was asked by the Pharisees when the Kingdom of God would come, He answered: “The kingdom of God does not come with observation; nor will they say, ‘See here!’ or ‘See there!’
 For indeed, the kingdom of God is within you” (Luke 17:20-21, emphasis added).
 From this passage some have mistakenly concluded that the Kingdom of God only exists in people’s hearts or minds.

 While the Kingdom of God currently exists in heaven, it is destined to also encompass all peoples and nations here on earth.The Greek word entos, which is translated “within” in this passage, can also be translated “in the midst of” (Vine’s Complete Expository Dictionary of Old and New Testament Words, “Within”).